squidfunk/mkdocs-material/docs/plugins/blog.md

     ---

-    __Simpler organization, categorization and management of posts__
+    __Simpler organization, categorization and management of post metadata__

 -   :material-share-circle: &nbsp; __[Built-in social plugin][social]__

     ---

-    The social plugin automatically generates beautiful and customizable social cards for each post and page when links are shared on social media.
+    The social plugin automatically generates beautiful and customizable social cards for each post and page, showing as previews on social media.

     ---

     __Links to your blog render beautiful social cards when shared on social media__

 -   :material-rabbit: &nbsp; __[Built-in optimize plugin][optimize]__